RH3421/Reducing_NBA_Injuries/README.md

   3.

 ## Future Considerations
-Performing a matched cohort study would address the target feature imbalance and allow for a more focused analysis.
-Segmentation of risk
-Risk for given combination of risk factors
-Extrapolate recommendations to the weekend warrior
+The next steps to improve upon this analysis would be to perform a matched cohort study to address the target feature imbalance.
+Along with this, segmenting the analysis by specific injury (ACL, Achilles tendon, etc.) would allow for more focused risk reduction recommendations.
+Last, extrapolating the findings and recommendations to the weekend warrior would widen the utility of this work and likely reduce risk of injury among this highly passionate cohort.

 ## For More Information
 View the full model via the [Jupyter Notebook](https://github.com/RH3421/NBA_RTP/blob/main/Main_Notebook.ipynb).